gnormandale/antsolved/README.md

-# Ant Piano-Movers Puzzle — Interactive Simulation
+# Ant Piano-Movers Cause Problems on Purpose — Interactive Solution

-Enjoy this agent-based simulation of collective geometric puzzle-solving, built by Angie Normandale and inspired by **Dreyer, Haluts, Korman, Gov, Fonio & Feinerman (2025)**, *"Comparing cooperative geometric puzzle solving in ants versus humans"*, Proceedings of the National Academy of Sciences, 122(1), e2414274121.
+An agent-based simulation of collective geometric puzzle-solving, inspired by **Dreyer, Haluts, Korman, Gov, Fonio & Feinerman (2025)**, *"Comparing cooperative geometric puzzle solving in ants versus humans"*, Proceedings of the National Academy of Sciences, 122(1), e2414274121.

 ---